connervieira/HealthBox-Legacy/README.md

 ## Binaries
 There are currently no binaries available, but when complete, builds will be found at https://v0lttech.com/healthbox.php

-## Developer instructions
+## Developer Instructions
 Are you looking to write an application that uses the HealthBox API?
-Detailed documentation on how the API works is available in [api.md](api.md).
+Detailed documentation on how the API works is available in [DOCUMENTATION.md](DOCUMENTATION.md).

 ## Features
 ### Modular Design